Mattral/NOTE-Best-Practices-for-Computer-Vision/Basic Neural Networks/ReadMe.md

 # Repository Guide

-Welcome to our repository!
 Here's a quick overview of what you'll find in our documentation:

 1. **Introduction**
    - A kid-friendly introduction to neural networks, explaining them in a simple and fun way.